tamentis/cartman/README.rst

  - improve editor handling to allow better test units
  - sort tickets by id on ``report``.
  - add query support, allowing them to be defined in the config file.
+ - cancel submission for new and comment if the file hasn't changed.

 .. _Trac: http://trac.edgewall.org/